2022 FIFA World Cup Group A: Matches

 All times listed are local, AST (UTC+3).

 The match between Senegal and the Netherlands was originally scheduled to be the opening match of the tournament on 21 November 2022, 13:00, while the match between Qatar and Ecuador would take place later that day at 19:00.
 However, FIFA adjusted the match schedule on 11 August 2022, moving the Qatar–Ecuador fixture to 20 November in order for the hosts to feature in the opening match of the tournament.
-As a result, Senegal–Netherlands fixture was pushed back to 19:00 on 21 November.
+As a result, the Senegal–Netherlands fixture was pushed back to 19:00 on 21 November.

 Qatar vs Ecuador

 The two teams had faced each other three times, most recently in 2018, a 4–3 win for Qatar in a friendly game.
 This was their first competitive meeting.

-Ecuador had a disallowed goal in the opening minutes, but eventually won 2–0 with a brace by Enner Valencia in the first match of the tournament.
+Ecuador had a disallowed goal in the opening minutes, but eventually won the match 2–0 with a brace by Enner Valencia.
 Valencia opened the scoring in the 16th minute with a penalty, shooting low to the right corner after being brought down in the penalty area by Qatar goalkeeper Saad Al-Sheeb.
 He scored his second in the 31st minute with a downward header to the left corner of the net after a cross in from the right by Ángelo Preciado.

-This is the third consecutive FIFA World Cup in which a player scored a brace in the opening match, after Brazil's Neymar in 2014 and Russia's Denis Cheryshev in 2018.
-This was also the first time a penalty kick had been scored as the opening goal of a FIFA World Cup.
+This was the third consecutive FIFA World Cup in which a player scored a brace in the opening match, after Brazil's Neymar in 2014 and Russia's Denis Cheryshev in 2018.
+This was also the first time a penalty kick had been scored as the opening goal of a World Cup.
 Qatar became the 14th debutant to lose their opening fixture; additionally, they became the first host nation to lose their opening match at a World Cup.